-|Monocrystalline||Made from a single crystal of pure silicon.||High efficiency (15 - 22 %)Good performance in low light conditionsAesthetically elegant||Higher cost |
+|Monocrystalline||Made from a single crystal of pure silicon.||High efficiency (15 - 22 %)Good performance in low-light conditionsAesthetically elegant||Higher costs |

 Requires less space, but not ideal if space is limited

-|Polycrystalline||Made from multiple silicon crystals fused together.||Lower cost compared to monocrystalline panelsAverage yield (13 - 18 %)||Slightly lower yieldsAesthetically less attractive (grainy and bluish)|
+|Polycrystalline||Made from several silicon crystals fused together.||Lower cost than monocrystalline panelsAverage yield (13 - 18 %)||Slightly lower yield Aesthetically less attractive (granular and bluish)|

-|Amorphous (amorphous silicon)||Made from non-crystalline silicon deposited in thin layers on a substrate.||Lowest costLightweight and flexibleCan be used on uneven surfaces and for portable applications||Low efficiency (6 - 12 %)Generally shorter life spanRequires more space for equivalent power|
+|Amorphous (amorphous silicon)||Manufactured from non-crystalline silicon deposited in thin layers on a substrate.||Lowest costLightweight and flexibleCan be used on uneven surfaces and for portable applications||Low efficiency (6 - 12 %)Generally shorter service lifeRequires more space for equivalent power output|

 The differences in performance and durability between the different types of panels